 A Muslim has an absolute right over his property during his lifetime and he can donate the same if he desires to do so before his death.
 After the death of such a donor, no one has a right to claim the same, even his legitimate heirs, cannot challenge his decision.
 When a Muslim citizen dies, the issues of Inheritance are to be adjudicated by those where the deceased is lastly domiciled.
 If this issue is challenging, or unknown, then such adjudication depends upon the location of the property.
 If a deceased foreigner is a non-Muslim, and the National Laws of his country permits the applicability of Inheritance Laws of that country where he is domiciled, or of that country where the deceased’s property is located, in that case the laws of that foreign country will be applicable in Pakistan.

-We as law firm, deals cases in Trial Courts, High Courts and Supreme Court.
+We as a law firm deal with cases in Trial Courts, High Courts, and Supreme Court.
 We also provide complete legal directions and pathways on the subject in accordance with applicable laws.
 We are also providing complete consultancy to Pakistan and overseas clients.
 The Osmani Law is a group of top lawyers and advocates.
 So, we can handle your issue by our team strengthening.

 We made informative video clips regarding WILL / Wasiyat in Islam & Pakistan on youtube

-Its first video of recommended series on Distribution of Inherited Property in Islam and Pakistan.
-Please Subscribe our Channel and hit the Bell icon to receive such kind of informative clips directly.
+Its the first video of recommended series on the Distribution of Inherited Property in Islam and Pakistan.
+Please Subscribe to our Channel and hit the Bell icon to receive such kinds of informative clips directly.
 Regards.

 We made informative video clips regarding GIFT / HIBA in Islam and Pakistan on youtube

-Its 2nd video of recommended series on Distribution of Inherited Property in Islam and Pakistan.
-Please Subscribe our Channel and hit the Bell icon to receive such kind of informative clips directly.
+Its 2nd a video of recommended series on Distribution of Inherited Property in Islam and Pakistan.
+Please Subscribe to our Channel and hit the Bell icon to receive such kinds of informative clips directly.
 Regards.

 Legal heirs can get certificates within 15 days by applying directly to NADRA instead of courts

-The Applicants have to submit a simple application form after which NADRA will issue public notice in leading local newspapers and on its website.
-Where no objections are received within fourteen days, the legal heirs whether in Pakistan or abroad (London, Manchester, Birmingham, Bradford, Jeddah, Riyadh, Medina, Dubai, Abu Dhabi, Doha) can visit their local NADRA office in Pakistan or the Pakistan Missions abroad, as the case maybe, in the above mentioned cities and conduct bio-metric cerification.
-Once verification of the legal heirs is complete through bio-metrics, Succession Certificate or Letter of Administration will be issued in Applicant’s favour.
-Apart from the abovementioned cities, the Government at the earliest is creating bio-metric verification centres in many other cities of the world.
+The Applicants have to submit a simple application form after which NADRA will issue a public notice in leading local newspapers and on its website.
+Where no objections are received within fourteen days, the legal heirs whether in Pakistan or abroad (London, Manchester, Birmingham, Bradford, Jeddah, Riyadh, Medina, Dubai, Abu Dhabi, Doha) can visit their local NADRA office in Pakistan or the Pakistan Missions abroad, as the case may be, in the above-mentioned cities and conduct bio-metric certification.
+Once verification of the legal heirs is complete through bio-metrics, a Succession Certificate or Letter of Administration will be issued in Applicant’s favor.
+Apart from the abovementioned cities, the Government at the earliest is creating bio-metric verification centers in many other cities of the world.

-Procedure for applying the Letters of Administration/Succession Certificates is as follows:
+The procedure for applying for the Letters of Administration/Succession Certificates is as follows:

-Application Initiation: The applicant will provide his/her National Identity number, deceased person’s death certificate and National Identity number.
-Along with the application, the Applicant shall submit letter of authorization from all the legal heirs to file application on their behalf.
+Application Initiation: The applicant will provide his/her National Identity number, deceased person’s death certificate, and National Identity number.
+Along with the application, the Applicant shall submit a letter of authorization from all the legal heirs to file an application on their behalf.

-Advertisement in Newspaper: NADRA will publish the notice to the public at large for ascertaining if there are any objections on the particular application.
+Advertisement in Newspaper: NADRA will publish the notice to the public at large for ascertaining if there are any objections to the particular application.

 Printing and Delivery of Certificate: If there are no objections after 14 days of publication of the notice, the Succession Certificate/Letter of Administration will be printed and given to the applicant.